 In some circumstances users may need to apply to obtain and use HRS restricted data on their own secure systems under what we call a traditional license.
 If you have determined that traditional license is required please follow these steps, many of which are identical to the VDI application process.

-If you already have access with a traditional license, see the Post Application Activities page for details on modifying or renewing your agreement.
+Follow these steps to apply for access.
+If you already have access, see the Post Application Activities page for details on modifying or renewing your agreement.

 Step 1.
 Submit Application

 Submit the RDA Application (Traditional License) form to apply for a Restricted Data Agreement (RDA) to access HRS Restricted Data through a Traditional License.
 If you have not already done so, you will need to create a website account.

 The application can not be saved before submitting, so make sure you have the following information and documentation before you begin: